minorninth/aom/csun_paper/aom-csun-2018-extended-abstract.md

 that the assistive technology can access, and relay commands from assistive technology back to the web page.

-Native HTML elements are mapped to accessibility APIs.
+Native HTML elements are mapped to nodes in this accessibility tree.
 For example, an `<img>` element will automatically be mapped to an accessibility node with a role of "image" and a label based on the alt attribute (if present).